Invercargill is New Zealand’s southernmost city, and the capital of Southland, with a 2013 population of 47,892.

 Flax-processing ventures failed, but in 1824 James Spencer (Timi Katoa or ‘Jimmy the Strong’) set up a trading post.
 In 1836 Captain William Stirling started a whaling station for pioneer merchant Johnny Jones.
 A town, originally named Campbelltown, was surveyed in 1856 and became a customs port: a freight and passenger service to Melbourne lasted for 60 years.
 The Bluff Harbour Board was formed in 1877, and a borough council in 1878.
 In 1917 the town was re-named Bluff – which is what locals had always called it.

 Bluff thrived on its productive hinterland.
 It had two freezing works until 1925.
 A new island harbour equipped with automatic meat loaders opened in 1960, and more than doubled the port’s capacity.
-The Tīwai Point aluminium smelter began production in 1971 but will close in 2021, at the cost of nearly 1000 employees.
+The Tīwai Point aluminium smelter began production in 1971 but is scheduled to close in 2024, at the cost of nearly 1000 employees.

 There have been previous setbacks: Ocean Beach freezing works closed in 1991, and the parasite Bonomia devastated the harvest of Foveaux Strait oysters from 1986 to the mid-1990s.
 But Bluff remains home to a fishing fleet which harvests rock lobster and blue cod, and dredges for oysters.
 There are more fish and shellfish landed at Bluff than at any other New Zealand port.
 Many of the locals in the fishing industry work in or out of Bluff.